Academic Advising and Registration

 For purposes of this policy, “immediate family member” includes spouse, a domestic partner as defined in the NMSU Policy Manuel 7.04 Domestic Partnerships, a child, parent or legal guardian, a sister or brother, a grandparent, or a grandchild.
 Such familial relationships created by law are also included (i.e. mother/father in law; half or step siblings); other relationships can be considered on a case–by-case basis.

 Once the information is reviewed a determination will be made if the student is eligible for consideration of tuition or other refunds (Students receiving any funds awarded by the Office of Financial Aid should consult with them on policies regarding withdrawal).
 Those seeking medical withdrawal due to medical conditions of a family member should contact NMSU Student Records Office directly to initiate the process.

 In the event that a student has stopped attending class without formally withdrawing, the instructor reserves the right to remove the student from the class by means of an administrative withdrawal.

 Veteran students attending DACC who are called up for active duty and need to withdraw from all classes must contact the following offices:

-- NMSU OFFICE OF THE REGISTRAR.
-Students also will present their orders to the NMSU Office of the Registrar (575) 646-3411.
+- NMSU STUDENT RECORDS OFFICE.
+Students also will present their orders to the NMSU Student Records Office (575) 646-3411.
 They will receive a military withdrawal from classes and a full refund of tuition and fees for the semester in which they are called to active duty.

 Students who still have their receipts for textbooks purchased during the semester in which they are called to active duty will be given a full refund for these textbook purchases when they present their orders.